 A few improvements to Reader Play: When you hit space (or shift-space), you're now automatically moved between posts, and for posts with multiple images, cycled through each image.
 We've also added made Play more configurable by letting you change the URL used:

-• If you add a welcome=0 query parameter, the welcome screen is skipped, even for new and signed-out users.
+query parameter, the welcome screen is skipped, even for new and signed-out users. - An

-• An autoplay=1 query parameter can be used to start moving through posts automatically.
+query parameter can be used to start moving through posts automatically. - A

 You can combine all these to make automatically playing slideshows of your favorite photoblogs.